wikimedia/machinelearning-liftwing-inference-services/src/models/reference_quality/README.md

 <summary>2.
 Manual setup</summary>

 ### 2.1.
 Build Python venv and install dependencies
-First add the top level directory of the repo to the PYTHONPATH:
+First add the top level directory of the repo to the `PYTHONPATH`:
 ```console
 export PYTHONPATH=$PYTHONPATH:.
 ```